tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

   - Scriptless scripts is a way to do smart contracts exploiting the linear property of Schnorr signatures, using an older form of zero-knowledge proofs called a Sigma protocol.
 This can all be done with Bulletproofs, which could be extended to allow assets that are functions of other assets, i.e. crypto derivatives.

 - Smart contracts and Crypto-derivatives
   - Traditionally, a new trusted setup is needed when verifying privacy-preserving smart contracts in each case, but with Bulletproofs no trusted setup is needed.
-Verification time however is linear, and it might be too complex to proof every step in a smart contract.
+Verification time however is linear, and it might be too complex to prove every step in a smart contract.
 The Refereed Delegation Model [[33]] has been proposed as an efficient protocol to verify smart contracts with public verifiability in the offline stage, by making use of a specific verification circuit linked to a smart contract.

     A *challenger* will input the proof to the verification circuit and get a binary response as to the validity of the proof.
 The *challenger* can then complain to the smart contract and claim the proof is invalid and sends the proof together with the output from a chosen gate in the verification circuit to the smart contract.
 Interactive binary searches are then used to identify the gate where the proof turns invalid, and hence the smart contract must only check a single gate in the verification procedure, to decide whether the *challenger* or *prover* was correct.
 The cost is logarithmic in the number of rounds and amount of communications, with the smart contract only doing one computation.
 A Bulletproof can be calculated as a short proof for the arbitrary computation in the smart contract, thereby creating privacy-preserving smart contracts (see Figure&nbsp;3).